livecomsjournal/livecomsjournal.github.io/_about_livecoms/03_earlycareer.md

   issues on the GitHub repositories for individual LiveCoMS papers.
 The give-and-take and community feedback occurring there is extremely valuable for continued development and clarity of the papers.
-Additionally, LiveCoMS articles are explicitly asked acknowledge students who make contributions via the GitHub page.
+Additionally, LiveCoMS authors are explicitly requested to acknowledge students who make contributions via the GitHub page in updated versions of the article.
 Significant and ongoing participation that improves the document may even lead to eventual inclusion as an author on future versions (at the discretion of the current authors)